 the new school norm - they wait to be taught, and many just don't like it.

 The purpose of this program is to give children

 the chance to go for and achieve real skill(s) at something they choose over

-a long period of time = Educational Excellence!
+a long period of time to discover Educational Excellence!
 Once they have

-skill(s) they will gain confidence and be positive.
-Through that positivity,
+inspiration/motivation they will develop skills and gain confidence and become more positive.
+Through that

-they can be taught anything, and they will begin to teach themselves.
-IQ
+they can be taught anything; they will begin to teach themselves and

-children who begin to direct their own outcomes in school will have a
+children who begin to direct their own outcomes will have a

 prosperous future in society.